MRDGH2821/MRDGH2821/README.md

 ### Brief Info About myself

-Greetings, I'm Mihir Rabade, Currently studying at Vishwakarma Institute of Technology, Pune.
+Greetings, I'm Mihir Rabade, Currently working at Tata Consultancy Services, Nagpur.
 I'm an Introvert & an enthusiast about technology, especially in Gaming sector.
 Earlier I was more fascinated about front end of things.
 But once I went behind the scenes, I became interested in Game Development.
 For now I have started with a 2D Side Scroller project.
 Simply learning didn't help me unless I applied it, therefore I have a tendency to apply the knowledge I learnt.

 ![Profile Views](https://komarev.com/ghpvc/?username=mrdgh2821&label=Profile%20views&color=0e75b6&style=flat)